mihirpaldhikar/voxel/README.md

 # Voxel

-Voxel is a **No Code** rich semantic Drag and Drop Website builder for building complex UIs.
+Voxel is a **No Code** rich semantic Drag and Drop Website builder Library for building complex UIs.

 ### License